 KU students who have been selected for verification.

 Verification may take up to four weeks after all required documentation is received by the office of Financial Aid and Scholarships (FAS).
-The verification process cannot be completed until the FAS receives all required documentation.
+The verification process cannot be completed until FAS receives all required documentation.
 A student will not be awarded financial aid until all required information is received and processed by KU FAS, completing the financial aid file.

 - A signed and completed Verification Worksheet for Dependent Students.